fredbi/go-experiments/go-openapi/README.md

        * advance use cases with `allOf`
        * inability to evolve (with a reasonable effort) toward supporting `anyOf` or `oneOf`
-  9. Confusing pointer/not pointer conventions as it depends on the type: parameters are nullable whenever not required (so you may check whether they were present or not) but schema types are nullable whenever they are required (because validation is carried out after unmarshaling).
+  9. Confusing pointer/not pointer conventions as it depends on the type: parameters are nullable whenever not required (so you may check whether they were present or not) but schema types are nullable whenever required (because validation is carried out after unmarshaling).
-     It gets even more complicated when playing around with the few options available like omitempty and x-nullable.
+     It gets even more complicated when playing around with a few available options like omitempty and x-nullable.
  10. the mutability of schemas produces subtle bugs and prevents the parallelizing spec processing.

 * code scan